Complex structures on nilpotent Lie algebras with one-dimensional center: Abstract

 \section{Abstract}

 We classify the nilpotent Lie algebras of real dimension eight and minimal center that admit a complex structure.
 Furthermore, for every such nilpotent Lie algebra $\frg$, we describe the space of complex structures on $\frg$ up to isomorphism.
+As an application, the nilpotent Lie algebras having a non-trivial abelian $J$-invariant ideal are classified up to eight dimensions.